DataDog/browser-sdk/CONTRIBUTING.md

 Have you fixed a bug or written a new feature and want to share it?
 Many thanks!

-In order to ease/speed up our review, here are some items you can check/improve when submitting your
+In order to ease/speed up our review, here are some items you can check/improve when submitting your pull request:
-PR:

 - Keep commits small and focused, rebase your branch if needed.
 - Write unit and e2e tests for the code you wrote.
 - Write meaningful [Commit messages and Pull Request titles](#commit-messages-and-pull-request-titles)

-Our CI is not (yet) public, so it may be difficult to understand why your PR status is failing.
+Our CI is not (yet) public, so it may be difficult to understand why your pull request status is failing.
 Make sure that all tests pass locally, and we'll try to sort it out in our CI.

 ## Commit messages and Pull Request titles